Word@Work, Let God's Word energise your working day!

 Galatians 6:11

-As Paul started to conclude his letter to the Galatian churches, he writes the final paragraph in his own handwriting.
-This was unusual as he usually dictated what he spoke.
-Paul would normally sign off with a short greeting; but in this letter he wanted to make sure that his readers were under no illusion about the importance of the letter.
-The churches had been plagued by false teachers demanding that all Christians should be circumcised, and follow the laws of the Old Testament.
-But Paul said that would take away from the work of Christ.
+As Paul started to conclude his letter to the Galatian churches, he wrote the final paragraph in his own handwriting.
+This was unusual because he usually dictated what he spoke.
+Paul would normally sign off with a short greeting (1 Corinthians 16:21; 2 Thessalonians 3:17) to authenticate the letter as being from him.
+But in this letter, he wanted to make sure that his readers were under no illusion about the importance of what he was writing.

 Legalistic Religion Is Driven By Fear